 Getting There: via Trento, 32, Parma.
 It’s a quick day trip from cities like Bologna, Florence, Milan or Genoa.

 Cost: You can book a guided tour for free.
 Depending on time of year, it’s best to book well in advance.

-Next week, I’ll show you how to eat this cheese like a local!
+Next…learn how to eat Parmigiano cheese like a local

 More in this series: